Your Bitcoin Questions Answered

 Monero claims to be truly anonymous by hiding the addresses used in each transaction.
 As such, it has become a cryptocurrency of choice for criminal activity.
-Many cryptocurrency miners surreptitiously embedded into websites mine Monero.
+For a time, many cryptocurrency miners surreptitiously embedded into websites mined Monero.

 Is Bitcoin a bubble?

-Bitcoin may seem like a great investment opportunity right now, but is the bubble about to burst?
+Bitcoin may seem like a great investment opportunity, but its bubble has burst once before and may do so again.
 Bitcoin proponents see it and other cryptocurrencies as the future of currency and trading, and point to the rise in public interest in Bitcoin and its acceptance by mainstream financial firms as evidence of Bitcoin's inevitability.

 We're not here to tell you whether to invest in Bitcoin or any cryptocurrency.
 This piece is a guide to help you better understand Bitcoin, both its benefits and its risks.

 The true identity of Bitcoin's creator is a mystery.
 Some conspiracy theorists think the U.S. National Security Agency has figured out Nakamoto's identity, or that the CIA created Bitcoin.